The 10 Commandments of Running a Business

 - Automate and delegate properly.
 This means a lot of initial training and set up, but it pays off.

-- Plan long term (five year plan, one year slice, one month slice, weekly, daily).
+- Make long-term plans (five-year plan, one year slice, one month slice, weekly, and daily planning).

 - Create SMART goals.